 Eligibility Criteria: GPA 4.04, 1540 SAT, 34 ACT

+Tufts University, founded in 1852, has a strong reputation for its interdisciplinary approach to education.
+With an undergraduate enrollment of approximately 5,500 students and graduate enrollment of around 2,000 students, Tufts is known for its focus on research and public service.
+The university is committed to promoting active citizenship and interdisciplinary education.
 One of the best universities in Boston, Tufts caters to international students and specializes in research and development.
 Along with an extensive range of study programmes abroad, it promotes public services and activity citizenship across all disciplines.
 Being one of the famous universities in Boston, Tufts comprises 12 schools.
 It ranks among the 30 top universities in Boston USA as it has diversity in its courses and research opportunities.
-Interdisciplinary education and active citizenship are the highlights of Tufts University.
+Interdisciplinary education and active citizenship are the highlights of Tufts University, which is easily one of the top Boston universities.

 5. Northeastern University